rizukirr/omarchrot/README.md

 - AUR helper detection/installation (yay/paru)
 - Git submodule initialization (Neovim config from [rrxxyz/nvim-minimal](https://github.com/rrxxyz/nvim-minimal))
 - Package installation from curated lists
-- Symlink creation with automatic backups
+- Configuration file copying with automatic backups
 - Service enablement (PipeWire, battery monitor)
 - Keybinding JSON generation

+**For developers/maintainers**: After running `install.sh`, you can run `./dev-symlink.sh` to replace copied files with symlinks.
+This allows you to edit configs in the repository and see changes immediately.

 **Post-install**: Customize machine-specific configs: